Peptides for Skin

 To keep it in perspective, although there are studies showing the dramatic positive effects of copper peptide those studies rarely, if ever, compare copper peptides to other peptides or other ingredients like potent antioxidants.
 It’s important to realise that many ingredients have extraordinary research proving their value for skin, not just copper peptide.
 That’s the pitfall of getting too wrapped up in one single ingredient.
 Skincare isn’t that simple!

 Ironically there’s also research about copper being potentially toxic to skin.
 However, this research is mostly about pure copper in the body not as a peptide applied to skin.
 The negative effects are about what happens when copper is out of balance, meaning too much copper is present.

 The Bottom Line

 Peptides can be a great addition to your skincare routine because they can address so many skin concerns.
-But as with all anti-ageing ingredients, the best approach is to use a cocktail of great ingredients, including antioxidants and skin-restoring substances (plus daily broad-spectrum sun protection) to visibly improve the health and appearance of your skin!
+But as with all anti-ageing ingredients, the best approach is to products such as moisturisers and serums that use a cocktail of great ingredients, including antioxidants and skin-restoring substances (plus daily broad-spectrum sunscreen) to visibly improve the health and appearance of your skin!